 4. It might seem as if God, in the creation of man, took account of his coming fall and decreed redemption.
 The dust was ready to receive him when he returned to his earth, and the spirit to return to the God Who gave it.
-In the New Testament 1 Cor. xv.
-St. Paul tells us that the first man was of the earth, earthy, and that in him the natural body was given to man; adding further that the Second Man is the Lord from heaven, made a quickening Spirit, whereas Adam was made a living soul.
-The comparison of Genesis with St. Paul's comment shows that there was a development of being, as it were, purposed and suspended in Adam: that he was to have enjoyed immortality through the gradual or sudden spiritualisation of his bodily frame; but that it required the Last Adam to come to accomplish the design of creation.
+In the New Testament St. Paul tells us that the first man is of the earth, earthy, 1 and that in him the natural body was given to man; adding further that the Second Man is of heaven, and became a life-giving Spirit, whereas Adam became a living soul.
+The comparison of Genesis with St. Paul's comment shows that there was a development of being, as it were, purposed and suspended in Adam: that he was to have enjoyed immortality through the gradual or sudden spiritualization of his bodily frame; but that it required the Last Adam to come to accomplish the design of creation.
 Through the Fall, the first Adam became to us all the father of a dying nature: he bereft himself and us of the quickening Spirit Who would have rendered the resurrection needless.
 But this glance into the coming mystery of the Cross is anticipating.